AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/security_baseline.md

 - Network connections are handled by systemd, so networkd-dispatcher isn't required and hence networkd-disptacher was **disabled**.

 ## udisks2
-- It is a headless backend daemon that manages USB devices, external hard drives, and SD cards effortlesssly.
+- It is a headless backend daemon that manages USB devices, external hard drives, and SD cards effortlessly.
 - Allows for safe Ejecting and Unmounting from the desktop interface and hence left it **enabled**.

 # Open Ports